ibm-cloud-docs/vmwaresolutions/archiref/opsmgmt/opsmgmt-vrops.md

 ![Operations Manager network diagram](../../images/opsmgmt-vropsnw.svg "Operations Manager network diagram"){: caption="Figure 1.
 Operations Manager networking" caption-side="bottom"}

-* Master Node, Master Node Replica, and Data Nodes are deployed on the tooling subnet by using {{site.data.keyword.cloud_notm}} Portable IP addresses to facilitate communication to all components that are addressed out of the {{site.data.keyword.cloud_notm}} RFC1918 address space including; vSphere hosts, vCenter, Platform Services Controller, NSX Manager, and NSX Controllers.
+* Master Node, Master Node Replica, and Data Nodes are deployed on the tooling subnet by using {{site.data.keyword.cloud}} Portable IP addresses to facilitate communication to all components that are addressed out of the {{site.data.keyword.cloud_notm}} RFC1918 address space including; vSphere hosts, vCenter, Platform Services Controller, NSX Manager, and NSX Controllers.
 An NSX Load Balancer is used along with a VIP for HA.
 * As customer workloads use IP addressing from the BYOIP address space then this design uses Remote Collectors that are hosted in a VXLAN.
 These remote collectors are not configured as part of the {{site.data.keyword.vmwaresolutions_full}} automation and must be manually implemented by the client.

 ![Operations Manager components diagram](../../images/opsmgmt-vropscomponent.svg "Operations Manager components diagram"){: caption="Figure 2.
 Operations Manager components" caption-side="bottom"}